wpsharks/s2member/readme.txt

 - (Framework) **Performance:** Reduced database overhead during page loads by eliminating repeated access-restriction database queries within the same request, reusing the initial lookup result.

+- (Pro) **Improvement:** The Pro updater now handles version mismatches more clearly when the latest Pro release is ahead of the installed Framework.
+It recommends updating the Framework first, or links to the [Release Archive](https://s2member.com/release-archive/) for a matching Pro version when staying on the current Framework.

-- (Pro) **Performance:** Moved checks for available Pro updates to a background task and reused the saved result, so slow update checks or connection problems can't delay frontend or admin page loads.
+- (Pro) **Performance:** Moved checks for available Pro updates to a background task.
+The latest available Pro version is now saved locally and reused for up to a day when deciding whether to show the Pro Updater.
+This way, slow Pro availability checks or connection problems can't delay frontend or admin page loads.
+After Framework updates, a fresh background check keeps compatibility information current.

 - (Pro) **Performance:** Moved the Pro server environment details collection to a background task, so it can't delay normal admin page loads.